mikalv/curve420/proved/certs/README.md

 ## Paths to obtain certificates

 - Primo (Atkin–Morain ECPP): GUI/CLI tool widely used to generate verifiable certificates (.cert).
-Runs fastest on Windows; macOS via Wine/VM.
   1) Load the decimal number from `l.txt` (and optionally `odd_twist_odd.txt`).
   2) Start certification; save resulting certificate files into this folder.
   3) Use Primo’s verify mode to check the .cert files.